If you are ready to start a business and hate the idea of being tied to one location, a mobile business may be the perfect fit for you.

 If you have experience with pet grooming, all you really need to start a mobile pet grooming business is your equipment and at the ability to travel to your customers' homes, bringing the grooming salon right to them.
 This is an especially valuable service for pet owners who are tight on time or those with pets who spook easily.

-02Niche Food Truck
+Niche Food Truck

 You don't need an extensive studio or traditional business location to start a successful photography business; you can take your gear anywhere.
 In fact, a mobile photography business gives you the opportunity to capture photos in unique places.

-13Mobile Wedding Services
+Mobile Wedding Services

 Take another look at the four previous ideas.
-You can combine those four ideas and start a mobile wedding services business that provides salon services, photography, flowers and catering on-location for weddings and other special occasions.
-If you like event planning, too, add in wedding planning services for a complete package.
+You can combine those four ideas and start a mobile wedding services business that provides salon services, photography, flowers, and catering on-location for weddings and other special occasions.
+If you like event planning, too, add wedding planning services for a complete package.

 If you have a large truck and don't mind filling it with other people's trash, you may want to consider a junk removal business.
-The idea is that you can collect unused items that are cluttering a home -- generally from garages and attics -- for a fee.
+The idea is that you can collect unused items that are cluttering a home—generally from garages and attics—for a fee.
 The bonus is that you can do whatever you want with the junk, potentially cleaning it up and selling it for a second fee.

-With a truck, some muscle and a second set of hands, you can start a moving company.
+With a truck, some muscle, and a second set of hands, you can start a moving company.
 This completely mobile business doesn't require any special equipment; you only need a space to park your truck when it's not in use.
 If successful, all it takes to expand is a second truck and a few more helpers.
 Plus, startup costs are very low and the need for these services is usually high, making this a smart business idea.

-A professional organizer goes into homes and businesses and improves the way things are documented, filed and organized.
+A professional organizer goes into homes and businesses and improves the way things are documented, filed, and organized.
 You can organize the filing system in an office, a child's playroom, or kitchen cabinets and pantry, giving you lots of specialized services to offer.
 If you know how to manage clutter and create systems that keep everything easily accessible, a mobile organizing business is worth your consideration.